Russell-Waterhouse/blog/content/post/when-is-done-done.md

 And to that I say "Yes, yes I did."

-But I understand that you want something more realistic, so let me walk you through a scenario that I came across in my day job as a developer at Leanpub.
+But I understand that you want something more realistic, so let me walk you through a scenario that you might come across in your day job as a developer.

-Note, I have omitted most of the precise details of this story out of respect for my employer, Leanpub, and their authors, readers, and employees.
-For context, I'm something of a glue engineer at Leanpub and work with several teams and projects, ensuring that things work together smoothly for our customers.

-At times I will be working with the book generation team, who is responsible for taking manuscripts written by our authors and turning those into PDF and EPUB books that our readers will love.

-We had an issue in our book generation software that was causing some of our EPUB files to be formatted incorrectly.
+Say there's a ticket that says that for a small portion of my user base, say ~3%, my service is producing corrupted files that cannot be read correctly.

-I was given the ticket.
-I diagnosed the problem fairly quickly, and produced a patch that appeared to fix the problem.
+Let's say I was given this hypothetical ticket.
+I diagnose the problem fairly quickly, and produce a patch that appears to fix the problem.

-Now, I had some decisions to make.
+Now, I have some decisions to make.

 How much time should I spend adding comments to this code?